satyajit741055/Whatsapp_Automation/README.md

 # Objective/Tasks
 1. - [x] Write a code to send messages to numbers saved in names.txt
 2. - [x] Write a code to take names and numbers from csv file and send message to them.
-3. - [ ] write a code to send images&Videos , Documents etc
+3. - [x] write a code to send images&Videos , Documents etc
-4.
+4. - [ ] Make a windows based application